-Plot the last digit of the square of a number against the number.
+Draw a graph such that the number is on the X- axis of the graph and the units digit of the square of that number is on the Y-axis.
 What patterns do you see?

 The students should get a graph like the following.
-Notice the repeating pattern and the symmetry about the vertical lines at where x is a multiple of 5.
+Notice the repeating pattern and the symmetry about the vertical lines where x is a multiple of 5.
 The graph helps them see the repeating pattern and the symmetry.

-Task 3C2:
+Task 5.2:

 Notice that the pattern of last digits 1, 4, 9, 6, 5, 6, 9, 4, 1, 0 repeats.

-Can you prove this pattern of repetition of last digits?
+Can you prove this pattern of repetition of the last digits?

-The units' digit of any number is the remainder obtained on dividing the number by 10.
+The units' digit of any number is the remainder obtained by

+dividing the number by 10.